 However, we will take steps with the aim of ensuring that your privacy rights continue to be protected.

-As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the European Union ("EU"), that being our principle place of business which is our call center based in South Africa and lenders based in the USA.
+As part of the services offered to you through this website, the information which you provide to us may be transferred to lenders in countries outside the European Union ("EU").

 If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

-We may carry out automated decision making once your loan application is completed.
-This is done in an effort to ensure that we are able to provide you with the suitable loan options you might qualify quickly and efficiently.
+We may use automated decision systems once your loan application is submitted to us.
+This is done in an effort to ensure that we are able to assess your eligibility for a loan against our panel of lenders criteria and ultimately provide you with the loan options available for you to consider.